 b) Safely dispose of personal and financial information such as account statements, bills and receipts, by tearing or shredding them before throwing them away

 c) Sign up to electronic statements, which can be viewed and downloaded when banking online: eStatements are also good for the environment

 d) Check you’ve received all expected bills and statements as a missing statement could mean a thief has removed it from your mailbox

 e) If you are moving house update your details straight away.
-Complete the “Change of Details” application form and forward to our Partnership Team.
+Complete the “Change of Details” application form and forward to our Partner Solutions and Support team.
 This can be located on our website: www.unitingfinancial.com.au

 f) Do we have your mobile or telephone number?
 Knowing your current contact details will enable us to contact you quickly if suspicious activity is detected.
-Complete the “Change of Details” application form and forward to our Partnership Team.
+Complete the “Change of Details” application form and forward to our Partner Solutions and Support team.
 This can be located on our website: www.unitingfinancial.com.au

 g) Ensure that your computer and other devices such as mobile phones that you use to access banking services are safe.
 To achieve this ensure you have internet security protection such as up-to-date anti-virus software, up-to-date computer browsers (e.g. Internet Explorer, Firefox) with firewalls activated.
 Scan your computer regularly and turn on automatic updates.

 Always take your time to check whether a request is genuine.
-You can verify Uniting Financial Service requests by calling the Partnership Team on 1300 133 673 Monday to Friday between 9am and 5pm.
+You can verify Uniting Financial Service requests by calling the Partner Solutions and Support team on 1300 133 673 Monday to Friday between 9am and 5pm.

 Viruses and Trojans